Herzfeld-Lab/GEOCLASS-image/README.md

 - `utm_epsg_code`:    [EPSG code](https://epsg.io/) of the UTM zone the geotiff image is within.
 - `split_img_size`:   Desired size of split images, in pixels.
 - `train_test_split`: Percentage of images to be kept as training images (0.8 == 80%), the rest are used for testing.
+- `training_img_path`:    The path to directory containing folders of images to use for training.
+- `training_img_npy`:     The path to the .npy file created from the folder of images.
+- `save_all_pred`:      Boolean for saving predictions from all WV images in a dataset.
+- `equal_dataset`:      Boolean for saving a prediction with equal number of images in every class.
 ### Training Parameters
 The training parameters govern how the classification model is trained when using `train.py`.
 The [Training](#training) section contains a detailed description of these operations.
+- `train_with_img`:     If true, the model will be trained wither from the image .npy or the folder of images depending on the model.
 - `use_cuda`:       If true, utilizes GPU for training and testing.
 See [Using a GPU](#using-a-gpu)
 - `num_epochs`:     Maximum number of epochs to run the training loop
+- `fine_epochs`:    Maximum number of epochs to run the fine tuning loop of VarioNet
+- `alpha`:    Weight out of one for VarioMLP while training VarioNet -`beta`:      Weight out of one for Resnet18 while training VarioNet
 - `learning_rate`:  Initial learning rate for the optimizer
 - `batch_size`:     Number of split images to be passed through network before each iteration of the backpropagation
 - `optimizer`:      Optimization algorithm to be used during training (right now, only [Adam](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/) is supported)